jfadum/Yojoa_WS_Loading/README.md

 # Yojoa_WS_Loading
-Discharge calculations and watershed loading estimates as published in Fadum et al. 2023
+Discharge calculations and watershed loading estimates for 'Nutrient loading from a sustainably certified aquaculture operation dwarfs annual nutrient inputs from a large multi-use watershed in Lake Yojoa, Honduras, C.A.'
+Code authorship: M Ross, J Fadum .....